 Breakfast Burrito Casserole

 Breakfast Burrito Casserole has all the flavors and texture from your favorite burrito baked into a simple casserole.
-With salsa, eggs, cheese, and sausage.
+Try it today!

 Prep Time 15 minutes